Shanmugapriyak-coder/Placement-Eligibility-Streamlit-Application/README.md

 # requirements.txt
 This file contains the required library to install.

+# insights_query.sql
+this file consists of insight queries used in insight form .

 # placementeligibilityform.py
 This file contains the main code for streamlit application . the first page of application show a sidebar with selectbox ** choose the service ** dropdown contains two option "placement eligibility form" and "insight form "
 #### Placement Eligibility Form